A student credit card is the best option for college students who want to build a credit history.

 Special benefits for students

-While a student credit card isn’t necessarily easier to be approved for, there are some special benefits offered that can make them more valuable to student.
+While a student credit card isn’t necessarily easier to be approved for, there are some special benefits offered that can make them more valuable to students.

 Better rewards for common student purchases.
 Make sure to keep records of all your school expenses.
 Common purchases such as books, pens, calculators, laptops, etc. can earn you extra bonuses.
 One of the cards that offers this is the Citi ThankYou® Preferred Card.Back to top